Do Dogs’ Nipples Swell When in Heat? Exploring Female Dog Reproductive Behavior

 Proestrus

-The initial stage of proestrus is characterized by the swelling of the vulva and the onset of bloody discharge, marking the body’s preparation for potential mating.
+The initial proestrus stage is characterized by the swelling of the vulva and the onset of bloody discharge, marking the body’s preparation for potential mating.
 It’s interesting to note that this phase also heralds the beginning of nipple swelling.
 On average, this stage lasts for about 9 days.

 Estrus

 As proestrus transitions into estrus, the female dog becomes receptive to mating.
-The bloody discharge may change in color and lessen during this stage; however, it’s important to note that the nipples remain enlarged.
+The bloody discharge may change in color and lessen during this stage; however, the nipples remain enlarged.
 This period typically spans around 9 days on average.

 Diestrus